What does being financially sound actually mean?

 A good place to start is your library.
 There are a million personal finance books that will grow your knowledge several times over.

 These are my favorite personal finance books that I recommend you start with.
-If you can’t get them from your library, Amazon will likely have a used copy cheaper than the new price.
+If you can’t get them from your library,

 4. start an emergency fund